michaelfrankdev/mckeeglen/README.md

-# McKee Glen HOA Platform
+# The Pond at McKee Glen

 ## About The Project

-The project serves to create a platform for the McKee Glen HOA where residents can securely confirm accounts to login and access gated community-member content and admins can manage the platform.
+The project serves to create a platform for The Pond at McKee Glen Homeowners Association where residents can securely login and access gated, community-member content.